MWOC Local Event Planning and Organising

 And lastly THANK YOU for fulfilling the essential task of planning/organising an event.

-Mid Wales Orienteers (POW) are reliant upon volunteers such as yourself to undertake these tasks and very much appreciate your help.
+Mid Wales Orienteers (MWOC) are reliant upon volunteers such as yourself to undertake these tasks and very much appreciate your help.
 We look forward to your event!

 14th Jan 11 by Terry Smith